RHInception/re-docs/intro/components.rst

   * There are several pre-built workers, you can view them `on github <https://github.com/RHInception?query=re-worker->`_

-In addition to the two required components:
+In addition to the required components:

 * :ref:`RE-CLIENT <reclient>`